mainkoon81/Toy05-Stochastics/README.md

 - Random Function?

 - Random Process?

-  : It is a time-varying function that assigns the outcome of a random experiment to each time instant: X(`t`). so...for a fixed `t`, it becomes a random variable!
+  : It is simply a collection of random variables indexed by time.
+It is a time-varying function that assigns the outcome of a random experiment to each time instant: X(`t`). so...for a fixed `t`, it becomes a random variable!